 Some of my favorite relationships on this planet have been with members of the Greatest Generation.
 They have a gift for rolling with the punches and keeping their spirits up at all costs.
 They understand that “life happens” and it’s how we roll with it that is most important.

-So, this Memorial Day, it’s an honor to reflect on the incredible sacrifices that those before us made so that we could be afforded to have the freedoms that can be so easily take for granted.
+So, let’s take a moment of silence today.
+It’s an honor to reflect on the incredible sacrifices that those before us made so that we could be afforded to have the freedoms that can be so easily take for granted.

 Most importantly, the biggest lesson they taught us is that ‘how we live’ does leave behind a lasting impact on the generations to come.